OfficeDev/TrainingContent/O3658-9 Replacement of files deployed via Modules/Lab.md

       }
   }
 ```
-  * This method iterates over all the items in the Pages library and updates the Url property of the PublishingPageLayout field to point at the new page layout where apropriate.
+  * This method iterates over all the items in the Pages library and updates the Url property of the PublishingPageLayout field to point at the new page layout where appropriate.

 5. Press **F5** or choose **Debug – Start Debugging** to run the console application and update the page layouts being used by existing page instances.